Wladimir Köppen: Background and education

 Wladimir Köppen was born in St. Petersburg, Russia.
 He lived there until he was 20 years old.
-Köppen's grandfather was one of several German doctors invited to Russia by Empress Catherine II to improve sanitation and was later personal physician to the tsar.
-His son, Wladimir's father, Peter von Köppen (Pyotr Ivanovich Köppen in Russian) (1793–1864), was a noted geographer, historian and ethnographer of ancient Russian cultures and an important contributor to intellectual exchanges between western European slavists and Russian scientists.
-He attended secondary school in Simferopol, Crimea, and began his studies of botany in 1864 at the University of St. Petersburg.
+Köppen's grandfather, Johann Friedrich von Köppen, was one of several German doctors invited to Russia by Empress Catherine II to improve sanitation and was later personal physician to the tsar.
+Johann's son (Wladimir's father), Peter von Köppen (Pyotr Ivanovich Köppen in Russian) (1793–1864), was a noted geographer, historian and ethnographer of ancient Russian cultures and an important contributor to intellectual exchanges between western European slavists and Russian scientists.
+Wladimir attended secondary school in Simferopol, Crimea, and began his studies of botany in 1864 at the University of St. Petersburg.

 He frequently traveled to his family's estate on the Crimean coast from St. Petersburg and to and from Simferopol, in the interior of the peninsula.
 The floral and geographical diversity of the Crimean peninsula, as well as the starker geographical transitions between the capital and his home, did much to awaken an interest in the relationship between climate and the natural world.

 In 1867, he transferred to the University of Heidelberg.
 In 1870, he defended his doctorate dissertation on the effects of temperature on plant growth at the University of Leipzig.
 He served in the Prussian ambulance corps in the Franco-Prussian War and later worked at the Central Physical Observatory in St. Petersburg.

 He identified five major climatic groups, which correspond with the five main vegetation groups: